ocaml/oasis/README-omake.md

 ocamlbuild works.
 However, there are a few differences you should be aware of (see below in this doc).
 That means it is normally sufficient to change the plugin type in your _oasis file to "omake".
-At this point, generate the OMakefiles with "oasis setup", modify them by your needs, and enjoy the new scripting capabilities.
+At this point, generate the OMakefiles with `oasis setup`, modify them by your needs, and enjoy the new scripting capabilities.

 What is included: